Thursday Mostly clear. Winds SW 15 to 20 km/h becoming light in the evening.

 Saturday Cloudy.
 Very high (90%) chance of showers in the west, high (70%) chance elsewhere.
 Snow falling above 1000 metres.
 Winds NW 20 to 30 km/h turning W/SW 25 to 40 km/h early in the morning.

 Sunday Partly cloudy.
-Areas of morning frost.
-The chance of morning fog in the south.
-Winds W/SW 15 to 25 km/h tending S/SW 15 to 20 km/h during the morning then becoming light during the day.
+Areas of frost in the morning and afternoon.
+Slight (20%) chance of a shower in the west, near zero chance elsewhere.
+Snow possible above 1200 metres.
+Winds SW 15 to 20 km/h becoming light during the morning.